mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 imageAlt: "A rocket icon on a grey image background"
 ---

+"Ugh, leadership is bringing in a bunch of consultants from Evil Co to audit the team and point out our inefficiencies… this can't be good, right?"

 Consultants get a bad rep sometimes, and often for good reason, specially due to powerful top tier consultancies involved in everything from privatization of public companies to disaster relief.
 They're everywhere these days.

-Boutique, technical consultancies like Mainmatter are nothing like that, but still "consultant" is a title with plenty of loaded meanings and associations.
+Software engineering consultancies like Mainmatter are nothing like that, but still "consultant" is a title with plenty of loaded meanings and associations.

-As our Engineering Manager, [Kevin Bongart](https://github.com/KevinBongart), puts it eloquently, the perception can be like:

-"Ugh, leadership is bringing in a bunch of consultants from Big Co to audit the team and point out our inefficiencies… this can't be good, right?"

-In the team's view, consultants are bad news: audits, inefficiencies, and changes suggested by _outsiders_!
-The natural reaction is to resist the implementation of all adjustments, even positive ones.
+In the in-house team's view, consultants are often bad news: audits, inefficiencies, and changes suggested by _outsiders_!
+The natural reaction is to resist opening up, and then implementation of adjustments, even positive ones.

-The team would need a very good reason to be on board.
-And that's called team buy-in.
+The team needs a very good reason to be on board.

 ## Making sure we're welcome guests